ivanearisty/obsidian/Classes + Uni/PDS/Homeworks/Homework 2/Homework 2 PDS  — Answers.md

 ```
 ## Problem 2

 > I went to OH and the professor made me realize that ID is cs-101 but I assumed it was title.
-So for this question I was told to not change it and just leave the assumption as is.
+So for these questions onwards I was told to not change it and just leave the assumption as is.
 After all, it kinda made the questions more complicated, so she said it was ok.

 4. Write a TRC query to find the ID of each instructor who has taught CS-101 along with the year in which they taught it.